narlock/UsefulItems/README.md

 **Exclusions:**
 - Spawners could be dropped, but unfortunately when a user places a spawner in Beta 1.7.3, it will always be a Pig Spawner.

+### Extended Crafting

+Previously unobtainable items can be crafted.
+The user will use the `/craft` command followed by the name of the item.
+- `doublestoneslab` will craft a Double Stone Slab, where the recipe is 2 Stone Slabs and 1 Clay.
+Note: Double Stone Slabs, when crafted, will also break as a Double Stone Slab with any Pickaxe.
+Breaking one with a Gold Pickaxe will break it into two Stone Slabs (you will not get the Clay back!)
+- `sponge` will craft a Sponge Block, where the recipe is 2 Yellow Wool, 2 Clay Blocks, a Water Bucket, and 4 Slimeballs (intentionally expensive!)
+- `mossycobble` will craft Mossy Cobblestone, where the user can craft 4 blocks minimum at a time, where the recipe is 4 Cobblestone, 2 Leaf Blocks, and 2 Slimeballs.
+- `fire` will craft Fire, where the recipe is 3 gunpowder, 3 Netherrack, 2 Glowstone Dust, and 1 Flint (Allows Chainmail Armor to be craftable!)

+### Enhanced Item Uses

+Similar to the Gold tools, I wanted to enhance what some items can use.
+For example, the Milk Bucket is only used for crafting Cake in Beta 1.7.3 since brewing does not exist yet.
+Here are the ideas I came up with for this pugin:
+- Milk Bucket: Drinking the milk bucket will give the player God mode for 5 seconds.
+This means they will not take any damage until the period expires (could possibily display block breaking particle packets to display that the user is in god mode)
+- Chainmail Armor: When the player has full chainmail armor equipped, they will be granted protection from Fire damage (Damage Causes of `FIRE`, `FIRE_TICK`, and `LAVA`)
+- Sugar: A player can right click with sugar in their hand, they will "eat" the sugar and be granted with suffocation protection for 3 seconds (Damage Causes of `SUFFOCATION` and `DROWNING`).
+This protection can be stacked.
+The player's protection time remaining will be shown to them when they consume sugar.
+A message will appear when the protection is over.
+(Useful for building underwater!)
+- Bookshelf: Placed bookshelf blocks can have a custom user input string associated to them.
+When a user right-clicks the bookshelf, the message will be displayed!

+### Other Enhancements
+- When stairs are broken, they will drop the actual stair block when broken with any Pickaxe/Axe.

 ## Demo